 What is a Handheld Smoking Device?

-But, a handheld smoker is not really a smoker in that regard.
+But, a handheld smoker like the Breville PolyScience The Smoking Gun is not really a smoker in that regard.
 Real smoking is slow and takes hours.
 Some people smoke their meats for up to 13 hours.
 A handheld smoker is more of a smoke infuser or smoke flavoring device.
-In principal this is a great idea.
-We love smoke flavor in our foods but we don't always want to grill outdoors!
+In principle, this is a great idea.
+We love smoke flavor in our foods but we don’t always want to grill outdoors!
 And liquid smoke flavoring is not the same at all.
 So, why not an easy and portable way to put some smoke into our food?

-Although there may be more than one company making these, the one everybody talks about is The Smoking Gun Handhelf Food Smoker by PolyScience.
-It is a handheld battery-powered smoker that can be used inside or outside.
+Although there may be more than one company making these, the one everybody talks about is the Smoking Gun Handheld Food Smoker by PolyScience.
+It is a handheld battery-powered smoke gun that can be used inside or outside.

 I’ve tried to gather together some resources on using The Smoking Gun food smoker to share here on CulinaryLore, but I had limited success.
 I have included some videos from Williams Sonoma with Chef Michael Voltaggio.
 Remember I mentioned Top Chef?
 Michael Voltaggio was the season six winner.
 He holds a Michelin Star and is the recipient of several awards, as well as being a finalist for James Beard Best New Restaurant award.
 He serves as Chef de Cuisine of The Dining Room at The Langham, Huntington Hotel & Spa in Pasadena.
 He hales from Frederick, Md. (my state!)
 In the videos below (parts one and two), he explains the use of The Smoking Gun and demonstrates how to use it.

-The Smoking Gun with Chef Michael Voltaggio, Part I
+The Smoking Gun Smoke Infuser with Chef Michael Voltaggio, Part I

-The Smoking Gun with Chef Michael Voltaggio, Part II
+The Smoking Gun Smoke Infuser with Chef Michael Voltaggio, Part II

 Chef Voltaggio explains about the different kinds of wood chips you can use, such as apple, cherry, mesquite, and hickory and what kinds of foods they are suited for.
 He also explains how you can use herbs and spices such as coriander in the smoker!
 You can also use teas, hay, or dried flowers.
 By the way, you can also use sawdust, but if you do buy a smoking gun to use, be careful of what sort of sawdust you use.
 Much of today’s lumber is pressure treated with chemicals to preserve it.
 You do NOT want to smoke with the sawdust from such lumber!
 Little canisters of wood chips to use in The Smoking Gun are available separately for purchase, but you shouldn’t have much trouble finding them locally for a cheaper price.
 The basic Smoking Gun comes with two .5 ounce samples of apple and hickory wood chips.